Weather today in Northeast: Moderate rain likely to occur at many places over NE region

 1) Thunderstorm with lightning is very likely to occur at isolated places over Arunachal Pradesh, Assam, Meghalaya, Nagaland, Manipur, Mizoram & Tripura.

-2) Heavy to very heavy rain is very likely to occur at isolated places over Assam & Meghalaya with extremely heavy falls over Meghalaya.
+2) Heavy to very heavy rain is very likely to occur at isolated places over Assam & Meghalaya.

 As per the local forecast for Guwahati and its neighbourhood, generally cloudy sky with one or two spells of rain or thundershower has been predicted.